particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 ### RF

-- The M SoM includes three U.FL connectors for external antennas:
+- The M-SoM includes three U.FL connectors for external antennas:
   - Cellular
   - Wi-Fi (2.4 GHz and 5 GHz) and BLE
   - GNSS (GPS)